TheDeanLab/navigate/docs/source/software_installation.rst

 .. important::
    **navigate** is developed for use on Windows-based systems.
-This is due to the compatibility of :ref:`device drivers <firmware_overview>` for various microscope hardware components, such as cameras, stages, and data acquisition cards, which are predominantly designed for the Windows environment.
+This is due to the compatibility of device drivers for various microscope hardware components, such as cameras, stages, and data acquisition cards, which are predominantly designed for the Windows environment.

    While it is possible to launch the software on a Mac using synthetic hardware mode, users should be aware of known issues with the Tkinter interface.
 These issues